-Student Council officers are elected from the student body at beginning of the school year.
+Student Council officers are elected from the student body at the beginning of the school year.
 Students will have the opportunity to be elected as class representatives to STUCO in August of the new school year.

-Fund Raising/Sales
+Fundraising/Sales

-All fund-raising must be approved the by STUCO and the Principal.
-No sales will take place during instructional time, unless approved by classroom teacher.
-Any students participating in fund raising/sales must be in good academic standing.
+STUCCO and the Principal must approve all fund-raising.
+No sales will take place during instructional time unless approved by the classroom teacher.
+Any students participating in fundraising/sales must be in good academic standing.
 Groups selling food must have a food handler's permit and practice appropriate safety and health guidelines.
 Student organizations must follow fund-raising and district accounting procedures.